Airtable/blocks/examples/todo-block/README.md

-# To-do list app
+# To-do list extension

-This example app shows a to-do list based on the records in a table.
+This example extension shows a to-do list based on the records in a table.

 The code shows: